Health & Safety: Employers' Minimum Requirements

 - Consult workers on health and safety matters.

-Assessing Risks and Managing Health & Safety:
+Assessing risks & managing Health & Safety:

 The law also says that employers must assess and manage the health and safety risks of their business.
 For example: